kmykoh97/distributed-key-value-database/cache/memcached/README.md

 # Implementation of RPC and distributed cache using Memcached for CDN

 A simple client side coordinator for distributed key-value store built on top of hash tables using Go.
 User(client) communicate with coordinator(server) using gRPC and Google Protocol Buffers(protobufs).
-Data persist to disk or removed from disk every 5 minutes.
+Data persist to disk and saving occurs every 5 minutes.

 ## Architecture